Top Destinations in Minnesota

 It’s easy to have a boatload of fun in Minnesota, especially when you’re out on the water.
 Minnesota’s more than 10,000 lakes (11,842 to be exact), plus miles of rivers, are the perfect setting for a summer getaway, spent canoeing, hiking, fishing, water skiing, and more!
 Lake Superior is one of our favorite lakes in Minnesota.
 Living up to its reputation, this lake can almost look like an ocean it is so big.
 With 154 miles of coast, Lake Superior is home to gorgeous scenery and charming lakeside towns only rivaled by Lake Mille Lacs.
 Lake Mille Lacs is a fisherman’s paradise, ranked a top 10 bass lake by Bassmaster, and in the winter, is one of Minnesota’s best ice fishing destinations.
 The Minneapolis Chain of Lakes gives city dwellers easy access to the water, while Lake of the Woods in the far north is the state’s second-largest border lake.
 Other favorites include Lake Vermilion, Boundary Waters Canoe Area, Gull Lake, and Lake Pepin.
 See?
 We told you Minnesota was the ‘land of the lakes.’
 But that’s not all there is to do in Minnesota.
 Get your boots dirty and check out the miles of hiking trails in Minnesota.
 There are short and easy trails for day hikes, or longer, more rugged trails for backpacking adventures.
 The Superior Hiking Trail crosses rivers and streams, traverses waterfalls, treks through colorful forests, and is topped off by many vantage points looking out over the waters of Lake Superior.
 It’s a great trail for short day hikes or longer, backpacking trips!
 If you’re traveling with your dog, check out Eagan’s Lebanon Hills Regional Park, with 2,000 dog-friendly acres of terrain or Fort Snelling State Park with 18 miles of dog-friendly hiking trails.
 Maplewood State Park, the Mississippi River Bluffs, and the Three Rivers Park District are some of our other favorite hiking spots and Minnesota hiking trails.

 In the winter, Minnesota dons its snow coat and converts into a true winter wonderland.
 From snowshoeing to dog sledding, Minnesota offers plenty of fun out in the snow.
 With more than a dozen downhill recreation areas, guests can easily go skiing or snowboarding.
 Minnesota is also home to miles of beautiful and groomed cross-country trails and snowmobile trails.
 Did you know that you can even see the northern lights in Minnesota?
 Best seen between September and March, Minnesota’s many lakes provide the perfect location away from light pollution where you can watch the Aurora borealis lights dance across the sky.
 Some of the best places to watch the northern lights in Minnesota are in Cook County, Voyageurs National Park, or Lake of the woods in the far northwest of Minnesota.
+Northern MN is a true winter wonderland you won't want to miss.

 So, you’re going on vacation in Minnesota!
 But what is Minnesota weather like and when is the best time to visit Minnesota?
 Minnesota has a stark, four-season climate with very cold winters (December through March) and warm summers (June through August).
 Summers are definitely the most popular time to visit, as winter temperatures can drop as low as 8°F (-16°C).
 The Minnesota State Fair is a long-standing, huge annual event with concerts, livestock shows, rides, and food, which takes place in St. Paul from August to September.
 St. Paul also celebrates the Winter Carnival (January-February), which is an outdoor festival with many different snow- and ice-related activities.